nteract/papermill/docs/extending-entry-points.rst

 We can define the I/O handler in ``src/papermill_sftp/__init__.py``.
-To do so, we simply create a class that does the relevant actions.
+To do so, we have to create a class that does the relevant actions.

 For reading, we will download the file to a temporary path and read it in from there.
 For writing, we will write to a temporary path and upload it from there.